stardadadada/stardadadada.github.io/_pages/about.md

 1. Outstanding Student Prize of Shanghai Ocean University.
 (2019, 2020, 2021)
 1. First Prize Scholarship of Shanghai Ocean University.
 (2020)
 1. Special Scholarship in Marine of 'Jiesheng'.
 Shanghai Ocean University.
 (2020)
+1. Second prize of the 5th Shanghai College Student Maker Competition in 2020
+1. Third prize of the undergraduate group of the National Mathematical Contest in Modeling.
+(Shanghai, 2020)
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
 1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
 1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.